michelecomfort/birthday-calendar-ui/README.md

 ![turing-bdays-screenshot](https://user-images.githubusercontent.com/51416773/132622036-217cc0ad-da6b-464a-9b8a-f4bc015dbddb.png)

 While CSS is not the learning goal here, you should do your best to match the comp provided.
+The colors can be found in the `App.css` file.

 We do want to see good commit habits - atomic commits that log small, focused changesets.
 Don't worry about creating GitHub issues, though.